NuevoFoundation/workshops/content/english/github-basics/activity-9.md

 6. If your repository is public, enable code scanning in the "Security & analysis" settings.

 {{< hint danger >}}
 **Important:** Always be cautious when dealing with security settings.
 Make sure you understand each feature before enabling it.
-Small mistakes can have big consequences!
 {{< /hint >}}

 {{< highlight markdown "linenos=table" >}}